komal7-alpha/Data_Analysis_Projects_AA/Data_Analysis_Projects_AA/Workforce Management Data Pipeline for Forecasting & KPI Validation/README.md

 The pipeline is designed for **automated execution**:

-* Reads latest/new files dynamically
+* Reads new files dynamically
 * Applies transformation logic
 * Loads into SQL Server
 * Supports scheduled execution (weekly refresh)